ChemeketaCS/csweb/content/courses/cs161/202030/week05.md

 Do the assignment.

 Midterm is next week\!
-Check the weekly files for a sample midterm.
+Check the Files area for a sample midterm.

 ## Extra Info